Sriram-murugesan/Yzone-1st-prg/API_DOCUMENTATION.md

 **PUT** `/api/decisions/:id/outcome`

-Updates a decision with the actual outcome and triggers AI analysis.
+Updates a decision with the actual outcome and triggers AI analysis using DeepSeek LLM via Ollama.

 **Request Body:**
 ```json